I am writing a new book, on the keys to the new retirement.

-I am running some sessions for the local council on the keys to the new retirement.
-We have had some great discussions about all the things you need to think about when planning for what used to be retirement.
+My book will include the things you need to think about when planning for this new retirement.
 Of course, we all know you need to organise your finances, but there are plenty of other areas that are also important.
 In fact, the keys to making this a happy and satisfying stage of life are largely in your control, if you take the time to reflect before you start making big decisions.

 Key areas to think about are work replacement, leisure, health, finances, self (identity, growth), relationships (family, friends) and community or spirit.